 Galvanize organizations in countries across the globe to conduct appropriate and aligned campaigns in their countries and regions.

 Begin the process of advocating for "systems of care" to properly prevent, diagnose and treat VTE and AFib.

 WTD was founded in 2014 by the International Society on Thrombosis and Haemostasis (ISTH) in response to members' requests for a focused global awareness day on thrombosis.
-More than 375 organizations worldwide participated in the first day, raising much-needed visibility of the condition through special events, educational forums, widespread media coverage and social media.
+Led by a global scientific steering committee, more than 175 organizations worldwide participated in the first day, raising much-needed visibility of the condition through special events, educational forums, widespread media coverage and social media.